czhangy/UCLA-CS-Electives/Sci-Tech/LING-20/notes.md

     - Grammar determines broad interpretations, which can be narrow based on non-linguistic knowledge resources
     - Information content: asserted, presupposed, implicated
     - Grice's theory derives implicatures from the assumption that people are cooperative, which is formulated in terms of Maxims: Relation, Quality, Quantity, and Manner
-    - Implicatures can be cancelled and reinforced
+    - Implicatures can be canceled and reinforced
     - Case study: "`S_1` or `S_2`" has the implicature that "`S_1` and `S_2`" is false
 - The Puzzle of 'Some'
   - Is a sentence "... some of the `NP`s..." true or false, when the parallel sentence "... all of the `NP`s..." is true?